polterguy/polterguy.github.io/documentation/magic/components/tasks/index.md

 in regards to what you want your scheduled tasks can do, contrary to most other task schedulers, that are built upon statically compiled programming languages.

-## Task scheduler internals

-The task scheduler will persist your tasks into its Magic's database in the table called _"tasks"_, in addition to your _"task\_due"_ table for schedules.
+Your tasks will be saved into your Magic database and its table called _"tasks"_, in addition to your _"task\_due"_ table for schedules.
 This implies that even if your server for some reasons _"drops"_, and/or is rebooted, the tasks will automatically be re-scheduled as your server restarts.